-Well Britain, we’ve really done it this time.
-Big congrats to every single one of us for destroying literally any semblance of respect we might have held on an international political stage.
-Yes, of course, there was our whole British empire fuckup, which retrospectively, was not good, but we had moved away from that a bit!
+Well, Britain has really done it this time.
+Big congrats to everyone for destroying literally any semblance of respect the U.K. might have held on an international political stage.
+Yes, of course, there was the whole British empire fuckup, which retrospectively, was not good, but the U.K. has moved away from that a bit!
 It was getting better!
-We stopped colonising places!
-And then Brexit came, and we fucked it, and just when you didn’t think it could get any worse: Boris Johnson.
+The country stopped colonizing places!
+And then Brexit came, and just when you didn’t think it could get any worse: Boris Johnson.

 Johnson.
 Johnson.
-What greater emblem of the entire failure of our political system than a man so fundamentally determined to lie and climb the political ladder, who is frequently touted as bad at his job, bad at creating and implementing policy, bad at managing teams, actively dangerous when it comes to international relations and routinely an embarrassment outside of the UK has become our Prime Minister.
-Some of his own MPs preemptively said they would not work under him – an unprecedented declaration of mistrust – and the entire of the UK has never been so politicised nor the Tory party.
+There is no bigger emblem of the entire failure of the British political system than a man so fundamentally determined to lie and climb the political ladder.
+Johnson, who is frequently touted as bad at his job, bad at creating and implementing policy, bad at managing teams, actively dangerous when it comes to international relations, and routinely an embarrassment outside of the U.K., has become our Prime Minister.
+Some of his own MPs preemptively said they would not work under him—an unprecedented declaration of mistrust—and the U.K. has never been so politicized nor the Tory [Conservative] party.

-Notably, Johnson’s election campaign has been characterised by a total lack of detail or policy initiative beyond “miraculously pull us out of Europe on 31st October”.
-Beyond grandly announcing to “defeat Jeremy Corbyn” in today’s speech, we’re unlikely to get any more detail around what he intends to do in Number 10.
+Notably, Johnson’s election campaign has been characterized by a total lack of detail or policy initiative beyond “miraculously pull us out of Europe on October 31.”
+Beyond grandly announcing to “defeat Jeremy Corbyn” in today’s speech, we’re unlikely to get any more detail around what he intends to do for the country.

-So we decided to go to Johnson’s own friends and colleagues – the ones who know him best – to figure out what exactly our new *choking, barely able to get the words out* Prime Minister has in store for us.
+So we decided to go to Johnson’s own friends and colleagues—the ones who know him best—to figure out what exactly the new *choking, barely able to get the words out* Prime Minister has in store for us.

 Sonia Pernell, Boris Johnson’s colleague at The Daily Telegraph, writing in the Times: